BensThoughts/zero-rabbit/README.md

 ```javascript
 rabbit.assertExchange(channel, exchange, type, options, function(err, ex))
 ```
 function(err, ex) can be omitted as can options, but if you are asserting an exchange you probably want to make sure it has succeeded before proceeding.
+Also if you include function(err, q) you need to also include options.

 **Assert Queue**
 ```javascript